puppetlabs/puppet-docs/source/puppet/4.8/reference/type.md

 _(**Namevar:** If omitted, this attribute's value defaults to the resource's title.)_

 The SSH key comment.
-This attribute is currently used as a system-wide primary key and therefore has to be unique.
+This can be anything, and doesn't need to match the original comment from the `.pub` file.

+Due to internal limitations, this must be unique across all user accounts;
+if you want to specify one key for multiple users, you must use a different comment for each instance.

 ([↑ Back to ssh_authorized_key attributes](#ssh_authorized_key-attributes))